 - Custom charts let you quickly visualize the patterns and trends in your data.

 - Advanced filtering and sorting allow you to filter on segmented metrics (e.g., mobile clicks) and sort by multiple columns.

 Find out how to explore your data with the Report Editor.

-To help you get comfortable tracking data for your ads running on the Search Network, we suggest monitoring the clicks, impressions and especially the click-through rate (CTR) of your ads and keywords.
-CTR is the percentage of people that clicked your ad after they saw it.
+To help you get comfortable tracking data for your ads running on the Search Network, we suggest monitoring the clicks, impressions, and especially the clickthrough rate (CTR) of your ads and keywords.
+CTR is the percentage of people that clicked on your ad after they saw it.
 By tracking it, you can make sure that your ads and keywords are attractive to customers.
 Find these statistics listed in columns in your account's statistics table.
-If you don't see them, click on the Columns button and select the ones that you'd like to enable.
+If you don't see them, click the Columns button and select the ones you'd like to enable.